 Rhonda learned many of the old hymns and gospel songs while attending the Methodist Church.
 Later she taught herself how to play the guitar.
 In addition to the piano and guitar, she added the harmonica, clawhammer banjo, rhythmic bones and her voice to harmonize with Sparky.
 Together they take their audience on an educational and emotional journey that ranges from poignant stories of slavery and war to an amazing rendition of a Brer Rabbit tale.

-Sheila Arnold Jones lives in Hampton, Virginia and is the CEO and Lead Performer of History’s Alive.
+Sheila Arnold lives in Hampton, Virginia and is the CEO and Lead Performer of History’s Alive.
 Her major focus is performing, managing and marketing this business.
 She has given over 600 presentations to schools, churches, professional organizations and museums in 26 states.
 She also contracts with Colonial Williamsburg Foundation to present Historic Character Interpretation and to teach teachers at their Summer Teachers’ Institute.
 She tells a variety of stories—“whatever fits good in my mouth”—which includes but is not limited to original stories, folktales, tall tales, African-American tales, multicultural, historical and personal stories.
 Sheila has been performing since she was eight years old and been writing poems, plays, fiction and songs since 7th grade.
-She has twice been a featured “regional” storyteller at the Colonial Williamsburg Storytelling Festival and a featured teller at the National Storytelling Festival in Jonesboro, Tennessee where she has been invited to tell again this year.
-Sheila was one of the favorites at the first Paris Storytelling Festival last year and CLICK HERE to watch her performance at the National Storytelling Festival at Jonesboro, TN in 2015.
+She has twice been a featured “regional” storyteller at the Colonial Williamsburg Storytelling Festival and a featured teller at the National Storytelling Festival in Jonesboro, Tennessee.
+Sheila was one of the favorites at the first Paris Storytelling Festival.
+You can watch her performance at the 2015 National Storytelling Festival.
 (HINT: Skip ahead to the 7 minute, 30 second mark of the video to get past all the preliminaries.)